-Next, the selection problem needs to be addressed.
-First, specification (2) already controls for individual pre-secondary school behavioral characteristics (experience with a first cigarette, beer, marijuana and drunkenness), which should diminish selection bias based on pre-secondary school experience with risky behavior.
-The data also allow us to control for family characteristics that do not change over time (education of parents, completeness of family, and the smoking of older siblings).
-The survey does not sufficiently cover smoking and other risky behavior of parents; I assume that the parental effect is constant over time.
+cigarette, beer, marijuana and drunkenness), which should diminish selection bias based on pre-secondary school experience with risky behavior.
+The data allow us to control for family characteristics that do not change over time (education of parents, completeness of family, and smoking of older siblings).
+Although the survey does not sufficiently cover smoking and other risky behavior of parents, it is possible to assume that the parental effect is constant over time.
+Using this assumption and employing pre-secondary school behavioral controls, one can assume that the effect of parents does not bias the results.